HiraethEcho/archdot/readme_draft.md

 --assume-installed **package=version**
 Add a virtual package "package" with version "version" to the transaction to satisfy dependencies.
 This allows to disable specific dependency checks without affecting all dependency checks.
 To disable all dependency checking, see the --nodeps option.

---dbonly
-Adds/removes the database entry only, leaving all files in place.

---noprogressbar
-Do not show a progress bar when downloading files.
-This can be useful for scripts that call pacman and capture the output.

---noscriptlet
-If an install scriptlet exists, do not execute it.
-Do not use this unless you know what you are doing.

--p, --print
-Only print the targets instead of performing the actual operation (sync, remove or upgrade).
-Use --print-format to specify how targets are displayed.
-The default format string is "%l", which displays URLs with -S, file names with -U, and pkgname-pkgver with -R.

---print-format **format**
-Specify a printf-like format to control the output of the --print operation.
-The possible attributes are: "%n" for pkgname, "%v" for pkgver, "%l" for location, "%r" for repository, and "%s" for size.
+%l" for location, "%r" for repository, and "%s" for size.
 Implies --print.

 ### UPGRADE OPTIONS (APPLY TO -S AND -U)